 This is a guest post from author Nicholas C. Rossis.
-Getting your book into new marketing is a great way to expand the reach of your books, but one of the issues that comes with that is translation, and how some words and phrases just do not translate as well as you would hope.
+Getting your book into new markets is a great way to expand the reach of your books, but one of the issues that comes with that is translation, and how some words and phrases just do not translate as well as you would hope.
 What do cows have to do with it?
 Keep reading to find out.

 As a Greek writing in English, my friends often ask me when my books will be available in Greek.
 The problem is that I have written almost half million words so far that would need to be translated; not a mean feat.
 Still, I decided to publish Runaway Smile, my latest book, in both languages, as it was short enough to easily translate.
 I undertook the translation myself – after all, who better to translate a work than the author himself?